Assignmentsymbol/graph_crossing/README.md

 3. Place the input files such as 'graph1.json' in the input directory, make sure no other readable file exist in this directory such as 'report'.
 4. Run the script with python, the output files and a overall report file will be generated under the earlier given output directory path.
+⚠️: Once a planar embedding is generated the script will through out an error.

 With pycharm:
 To be finished...